 What does it take to earn this salary?

-The typical career path for a lawyer in Denmark starts with a bachelor’s degree in law, a JD, and a license to practice.
-You’ll need a JD degree, a few years of experience, and good grades to earn the average attorney salary in Denmark.
-While most of the country’s lawyers work in private practice, some work for the government, and a few specialize in a certain area of law.
+The typical career path for a lawyer in Denmark starts with a bachelor’s degree in Law, a J.D., and a license to practice.
+You’ll need a J.D. degree, a few years of experience, and good grades to earn the average attorney salary in Denmark.
+While most of the country’s lawyers work in private practice, some work for the government, and a few specialize in a certain area of Law.

 Average attorney salary in Copenhagen